-Now that we have covered the basics of what orienteering is about, this video from the Irish Orienteering Association – 10 Elements of Orienteering, gives another look at how it starts to join up.
+Now that we have covered the basics of what orienteering is about, this video from the Irish Orienteering Association – 10 Elements of Orienteering videos, give another look at how it starts to join up.
 (Thanks to IOA for permission to integrate these videos).
 They cover some of the basics skills and ideas you will need to work with to go orienteering.
 We return to these skills in more detail in the next section Basic Navigation Routine that talks about the foundations for successful orienteering.

 Don’t worry if these ideas are not all totally clear yet – as you try orienteering they will make sense. they are included here to give an idea of what you are aiming for.
 It will help to look at these videos again after you have tried orienteering, because there are a lot of ideas to take on board.
 The ten short videos are listed below:

 |The 10 Elements of Orienteering playlist includes: |